GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: METHODOLOGY

-The diffusion model is a generative model consisting of two stages, namely, the forward diffusion stage and the reverse diffusion stage.
-In the forward process, the segmentation label $x_0$ is gradually added with Gaussian noise through a series of steps $T$.
-During the reverse diffusion stage, a neural network is trained as a noise predictor to reverse the noising process and recover the original data.
+The proposed GCD-DDPM is a generative model consisting of two stages, namely, the forward diffusion stage and the reverse diffusion stage.
+In the forward process, the CD label $x_0$ is gradually added with Gaussian noise through a series of steps $T$.
+During the reverse diffusion stage, a neural network is trained as a noise predictor to reverse the noising process and subsequently, recover the original data.